We are committed to ensuring the safety of every child at Hillcrest.

 Follow our school rules: be safe, be kind, be respectful.

-The school’s lead child protection officer is Acting Head Teacher, Bridget Norman.
+The school’s lead child protection officer is Headteacher, Bridget Norman.

 All staff complete regular child protection training and are qualified to recognise the signs that could indicate a child is at risk from harm.
 If for any reason you are concerned about a child’s welfare please ask to meet with Miss Norman to discuss your concern.